Banking Banking Basics

 Online bank wires

-When you send money via online bank wire, you'll need to provide some basic information that may include:
+When you send money via online bank wire, you must provide some basic information including:

 • The full name and address of the person you're sending money to